jcraane/personal-blog-hugo/content/post/2025-10-13-aiguideline.md

 As AI-powered coding assistants become increasingly prevalent in software development, a new challenge emerges: how do we ensure that AI-generated code aligns with our project's specific architectural patterns, design principles, and coding standards?

-Traditional documentation, while valuable, often exists separately from the code itself.
-Developers—both human and AI—must context-switch between the codebase and external documentation, leading to potential misalignment and inconsistencies.
+Existing AI guidelines, for example junie/.guidelines exist for this purpose.
+However, they are often large and challenging to maintain.
+How do we keep the guidelines consistent with the codebase?
+Depending on the project, they can contain a lot of information.
+The larger the guidelines file, the harder for the AI to follow consistently.

-Guidelines do exist, for example .junie/guidelines.md, but these guidelines need to kept in sync.
-The bigger the guidelines the harder for the AI to follow consistently.
+How can we fix this?

 Enter `@AIGuideline`: a simple yet powerful annotation that embeds architectural and design guidance directly into your codebase, making it immediately discoverable by AI assistants during code generation.